Granitosaurus/granitosaurus.github.io/content/code/python-scripts.md

 $ touch ~/bin/amicool
 ```

-Notice that we do not use `.py` extension, because linux takes executables in path literally and we don't want to type the extension whenever we call the script.
+Notice that we do not use `.py` extension, because linux takes executables in PATH literally and we don't want to type the extension whenever we call the script.
 We should populate this script with some actual code:

 ```